 The internet didn't need much to start manifesting Sydney Sweeney in Dubai, and The Sun just handed them plenty.
 The outlet reports that Sweeney has been offered a £45 million package — roughly $57 million — to star in what's being described as one of the most expensive Bollywood films ever produced.

-The deal, according to the report, includes a £35 million fee and another £10 million in sponsorship agreements.
-No confirmation from Sweeney’s team, but the number alone is enough to send social feeds into overdrive.
+The package, according to The Sun, breaks down to a £35 million acting fee plus £10 million in sponsorship agreements.
+No confirmation has come from Sweeney's team, but the number alone was enough to send social feeds into overdrive.

-The reported Bollywood role would have her playing a young American star who falls for an Indian celebrity.
-A source told The Sun she was “shocked” by the offer but intrigued by the project’s scale.
-The same source said the film aims to reach a global audience, tapping into the strength of India’s film industry and its expanding international footprint.
+The reported Bollywood role would cast Sweeney as a young American star who falls for an Indian celebrity.
+A source told The Sun she was "shocked" by the offer but intrigued by the project's scale.
+The same source said the film aims to reach a global audience, tapping into the strength of India's film industry and its expanding international footprint.

 For Dubai, the rumor fits a pattern.
 The city already hosts large-scale shoots from both Hollywood and Bollywood, and its production incentives keep it on location lists for high-budget filmmakers.
 If a movie wants landmarks that read instantly on screen, Dubai usually ends up in the conversation.